Tunnel availability and failover

 - To update the configuration of a tunnel without downtime.

-cloudflared, you can create and configure one tunnel and run it as multiple different processes.
+cloudflared, you can create and configure one tunnel and run it on multiple hosts.
+If your tunnel runs as a service, only one

 This will start a

-In a separate window or on another host, run the same command again:$ cloudflared tunnel run <NAME>
+In a separate window or on another host, run the same command again:

 This will initialize another